AnjanVankayala/ipl_predictor/README.md

 - Improve the model by incorporating additional features like player performance and weather conditions.
 - Deploy the application to a cloud platform for public access.

+## Acknowledgments

+- **Dataset**: The IPL dataset used in this project was sourced from [Kaggle IPL Dataset](https://www.kaggle.com/datasets/ramjidoolla/ipl-data-set).
+It includes match-level and ball-by-ball data for IPL matches.
+- **Libraries**:
+  - [Streamlit](https://streamlit.io/): Used to create the interactive web application.
+  - [scikit-learn](https://scikit-learn.org/): Used for building and training the machine learning model.
+  - [pandas](https://pandas.pydata.org/): Used for data manipulation and analysis.
+  - [pickle](https://docs.python.org/3/library/pickle.html): Used for saving and loading the trained model.
+- **Inspiration**: This project was inspired by the need to provide cricket enthusiasts and analysts with a tool to predict match outcomes and enhance their understanding of the game.